 | SUPPORT INDEPENDENT SOCIAL COMMENTARY!
 Subscribe to our Substack community GRP Insider to receive by email our in-depth free weekly newsletter.
 Subscribe to our Substack newsletter, GRP Insider!
 Learn more |

 This all could, of course, be chalked up to genuine “human error” — or, worse, AI error.
 Who knows, right?
 Nowadays it is a bit more of a challenge determining whether there was a true or authentic human in the loop accounting for what we see on the Net.
 Big Corporate Media — for that matter, most big corporations — nowadays are under immense pressure to comply with orders from the powers-that-be to “use more AI”.
-From a business, that makes perfect sense considering trillions of dollars are at stake on investments in a technology scrounging around for practical use cases.
+From a business perspective, that makes perfect sense considering trillions of dollars are at stake in investments in a technology scrounging around for practical use cases.

 More importantly, humans now compete not just amongst themselves but against a new emerging intelligence — the first non-human intelligence in history that actually threatens our humanity.
 Literally: Oh the humanity!
 Indeed, it is one thing for a runner to compete with another human in the Olympics.
 “Journalists” nowadays are doing the equivalent of runners competing with F1 cars.
 Sad.